projectriff/projectriff.io/website/blog/2020-02-07-announcing-riff-0-5-0.md

 ### Core Runtime

-- We have added Ingress support to the Core Runtime, making it easier direct HTTP requests to functions, apps, and containers deployed using the Core runtime.
+- We added Ingress support to the Core Runtime, allowing external HTTP requests to target functions, apps, and containers.

 ### Build